 - Rub some salt inside the cavity.
 I use 2 to 3 teaspoons of salt to season the whole chicken.
 As you season the chicken in the skillet, some of the oil will rub off the chicken, which is okay.

 - Cut the head of garlic crosswise in half.
-Arrange one half cut side down in skillet (I always use the bottom part).
-Take the garlic pieces out of the other (top) half, and arrange them inside the chicken cavity.
+Arrange one half cut side down in the skillet (I always use the bottom part).
+Take the garlic pieces out of the other (top) half, and arrange them inside the chicken.

-- Arrange the onion pieces around the chicken in the oven-safe skillet.
-Stuff some inside the cavity.
+- Arrange the onion pieces around the chicken in the oven-safe skillet and stuff some inside the cavity.

-- With the chicken breast facing up, slice partly through the skin that connects the legs to the breast (see picture).
+- With the chicken breast facing up, slice partly through the skin that connects the legs to the breast.
 Season the meat inside also with some salt.
 You will use these openings for the Brie filling.

 - Take the pieces of Brie and arrange them between the chicken legs, wings, and a few pieces inside the cavity.